-On the other hand, Mac OS X is, in addition to being easier to set up, use and modify, more stable, secure and less prone to viruses, while simultaneously having an access to a big library of free applications and software.
-It is, alas, initially more expensive, grants less support and is compatible with less hardware options.
+On the other hand, Mac OS X is, in addition to being easier to set up, use and modify, more stable, secure and less prone to viruses, while simultaneously having access to a big library of free applications and software.
+It is, alas, initially more expensive, grants less support and is compatible with fewer hardware options.

 Finally, Linux is, unlike previous two, completely free, packed with more management options and supports almost every piece of hardware you have.
-Also, it is more secure and enables more free open source software.
+Also, it is more secure and enables more free open-source software.
 But, its main disadvantage is complexity – with so many distributions (Mint and Ubuntu being my favorites), certain drivers can lack support, prove to be inadequate or sometimes require high technicality with management and troubleshooting.

 Business Users and Their Choices

 Concerning business users, a choice of software packages is essential.
 Being able to perform your everyday operations on a high level means the difference between success and failure, so solid software should not be overlooked when purchasing a laptop.
 Most users focus on Microsoft Office package that includes not only the vital programs every business person needs – Word, Excel, PowerPoint, Access, Outlook, OneNote – but also support for other software and compatibility with other programs, such as Adobe Photoshop and Reader.